• Shield AI is privately held, incorporated in the United States and headquartered in San Diego, California. The company has no public stock listing.

 What is Shield AI's relationship with the US Air Force?

-In February 2026, the US Air Force selected Shield AI's Hivemind software as a provider for the Collaborative Combat Aircraft (CCA) drone prototype program.
+In February 2026, the US Air Force selected Shield AI's Hivemind software as a mission autonomy provider for the Collaborative Combat Aircraft (CCA) program, and Hivemind has flown aboard Anduril's Fury (YFQ-44A).
 CCA drones are designed to fly alongside crewed fighter jets, extending their capabilities and absorbing threats that would otherwise be directed at the crewed aircraft.
-This selection represented one of the largest validations of autonomous military AI in US Air Force history.
+In June 2026, the Air Force named Shield AI among the vendors competing on mission autonomy for CCA Increment 1.